24 Sales Email Templates to Boost Responses Instantly

 17. Use Images, Videos, or Graphics Where Appropriate

-Crafting visual content can have a significant impact on your audience.
-It attracts the eye and creates context alongside your written message.
-They are like illustrations that follow your written word.
+Visual content can have a significant impact on recipients, attracting the eye and creating context to compliment your written message.
 That said, they should be used sparingly and where it makes sense.
 Have visually appealing elements that speak to your targeted audience as much as text does.

 18. Ask for Permission to Follow Up with Prospects